hoseinmasbough/kalaha-game/README.md

 ***
 ## Improvable Notes
+Some features that could be added

 1- Security
-- Adding JWT security utils file
+- Adding JWT security util files
 - Changing controller for handling jwt requests

 Estimation: 2d

 2- Docker
-- creating 2 seperated dockers for front-app and back-app
+- creating 2 seperated dockers for front-end and back-end apps
 - managing apps in a docker-compose

 Estimation: 1d